cadigun/codinator-ai/README.md

 # Codinator AI
-Codinator-ai is a ChatGPT-powered tool that automates code review and enforcement of coding standards using.
+Codinator-ai is a ChatGPT-powered tool that automates code review and enforcement of coding standards.
 It uses YAML-defined requirements written in plain human language to analyze your code changes and provides feedback directly in your pull requests.

 ## Examples